Synternet/GoingOn/README.md

 We welcome contributions from the community.
 Whether it's a bug report, a new feature, or a code fix, your input is valued and appreciated.

-## Syntropy
+## Synternet

 If you have any questions, ideas, or simply want to connect with us, we encourage you to reach out through any of the following channels:

-- **Discord**: Join our vibrant community on Discord at [https://discord.com/invite/jqZur5S3KZ](https://discord.com/invite/jqZur5S3KZ).
+- **Discord**: Join our vibrant community on Discord at [https://discord.gg/synternet](https://discord.gg/synternet).
 Engage in discussions, seek assistance, and collaborate with like-minded individuals.
-- **Telegram**: Connect with us on Telegram at [https://t.me/SyntropyNet](https://t.me/SyntropyNet).
+- **Telegram**: Connect with us on Telegram at [https://t.me/Synternet](https://t.me/Synternet).
 Stay updated with the latest news, announcements, and interact with our team members and community.
-- **Email**: If you prefer email communication, feel free to reach out to us at devrel@syntropynet.com.
+- **Email**: If you prefer email communication, feel free to reach out to us at info@synternet.com.
 We're here to address your inquiries, provide support, and explore collaboration opportunities.